2020 Electoral Map Ratings: Biden Has An Edge Over Trump, With 5 Months To Go

 Inside the ratings

-The toss ups
+The toss-ups

 (Maine and Nebraska apportion their electoral votes by the winner of each congressional district and statewide vote rather than awarding all of their electoral votes to the overall winner like the other 48 states and Washington, D.C.)